magento/devdocs/guides/v2.0/howdoi/checkout/checkout_form.md

 ### Static forms

-If the form fields are not generated dynamically, they can be defined in layout.
+If the form fields are not generated dynamically, they can be defined in a layout.

 The following code sample shows configuration of the form that contains four fields: text input, select, checkbox, and date.
-This form uses checkout data provider (`checkoutProvider`) that is introduced in the Magento_Checkout module:
+This form uses checkout data provider (`checkoutProvider`) that is introduced in the `Magento_Checkout` module:

 <p class="q">Do we need to add a link or any other details</p>